-A minimum of a UK second class (2.2) honours degree or equivalent in engineering, a physical science or mathematics.
-Other graduates with appropriate industrial experience at a professional level will also be considered.
+A minimum of a UK second class honours degree (2.2), or equivalent, in engineering, a physical science or mathematics.
+Relevant professional qualifications and experience may also be considered.

 We also welcome and accept students with a wide range of international equivalent qualifications.